How to Repair The Hurt In Your Relationship

 You've just gotten into an argument with your partner, you feel frustrated and not sure what to do.
 What choice do you make?

-- Take that much needed break to calm down and get some perspective?
+Take that much needed break to calm down and get some perspective.

-The Gottman Institute defines repairs as an effort to reconnect after an argument by doing something to "repair" the relationship.
-It's an attempt to make up and start over.
+After an argument, you or your partner will make an attempt to "repair" the fight.
+The Gottman Couples Institute defines repairs as an effort to reconnect after an argument by doing something to "repair" the relationship.
+Basically you attempt to make up and start over.